raz-a/nwbeeriokart2025/README.md

 This phase is **single elimination** and the **Top 3** racers will move on to the next phase.

 > If there is a tie for 3rd place after the four races.
-A 5th race will be held using the Beerio Kart ruleset.
+A 5th race will be held using the Vanilla ruleset.

 ### Phase 2 (32 racers) ###
 This phase consists of **4** race heats.